-Most of the thousands of Libertarians who have run for office since 1972 have faced the inevitable question from reporters (and voters as well, but especially reporters), “do you think you can win?”
+Most of the many thousands of Libertarians who have run for office since 1972 (estimated to be in excess of 25,000) have faced the inevitable question from reporters (and voters as well, but especially reporters), “do you think you can win?”

 Essentially, reporters asking it have reduced politics to a simple race of nothing vs. nothing.

 How do you lead someone with such a short attention span back to real issues?

 Libertarians have come up with many ways to steer the reporter back to their reason for running.
 We share them with you below so you will have them ready in your verbal arsenal.